Grant179/Citizen-Scientist-Water-Management-Project/Internet_Of_Things.md

 # Internet of Things
+The Internet of Things extends internet connectivity beyond traditional devices like desktop and laptop computers, smartphones and tablets to a diverse range of devices and everyday things that utilize embedded technology to communicate and interact with the external environment, all via the Internet.
+As far as the reach of the Internet of Things, there are more than 12 billion devices that can currently connect to the Internet.
+Examples of objects that can fall into the scope of Internet of Things include connected security systems, thermostats, cars, electronic appliances, lights in household and commercial environments, alarm clocks, speaker systems, vending machines and more.

 # Table of Content

 * [Connecting your sensors with Internet of things and controll your sensors remotely](https://github.com/Bilal-Arshad/Citizen-Scientist-Water-Management-Project/blob/master/Internet_Of_Things.md#connecting-your-sensors-with-internet-of-things-and-controll-your-sensors-remotely)